lucabertoni/Simple-Router-Simulator/README.md

 192.168.0.2  |X          |   1
 192.168.0.6  |X          |   3

-X = Direct connection, there aren't any router between the destination and the current position.
+X = Direct connection, there aren't any router between the destination and the current position (in the table it will be changed with the current router ip address, in our case: 192.168.0.1)

 ```